 Make a Decoration for each holiday!

-I hope you and your child enjoy this craft and make some great memories together!
+I hope you and your child enjoy this DIY kids craft spring decoration jar activity and make some great memories together!